9730886/career-interviews/README.md

-# career-interviews
+# Career Interviews

-Freshman Success project website for school.
+This is the source code for a website used for a Freshman Success project.

+&copy; 2024 William Bohrer.
+Licensed under the MIT License.